User Stories in Scrum: The All-You-Need-to-Know Guide

 Of course, it is sometimes unavoidable that you have to do one user story before another.
 But as a general rule, avoid user stories for which you first have to implement 20 other user stories.

-Negotiable: Writing user stories can sometimes take a long time - which does not mean they are set in stone afterwards.
-Accordingly, Product Owner, stakeholders and developers should always discuss and specify a user story together.
+Negotiable: Writing user stories can sometimes take quite a while - but they shouldn’t be set in stone afterwards.
+This means: Product Owner , stakeholders and developers should always discuss and specify a user story together.

 Valuable: The result of user stories in agile project management must have added value for the customer.